tuanma123/Goodreads_Giveaway_Bot/README.md

 In the process of rewriting.
+Functional for the most part, still need to fix some features.